brand0j/Kickstarter-Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+The first thing you can see by looking at Theatre Outcomes by Launch Date is that from April to May there is a significant increase in the amount of succesful kisckstarter campaigns compared to the amount that fail during this time.
+Another thing you should notice is that in December the amount of kickstarters that succeed & fail is almost exactly equal and we could expect to have the lowest % of success during this time.

 - What can you conclude about the Outcomes based on Goals?

+When we are looking at percentages in Outcomes Based on Goal, you can see that the highest chance of success would be in the interval *(0,1000]*, closely followed by *(1000,5000]*.
+When it comes to which one is more of an accurate statistic I would say it's *(1000,5000]* since there is almost 3x the amount of total projects within this interval.
+Another thing to note is that success & failure are perfectly negatively correlated due to there being no data of canceled projects.

 - What are some limitations of this dataset?

+This leads perfectly into the limitations of this set of data.
+Just looking at the graph you might think that kickstarters with goals between $35,000 and $45,000 are relatively succesful as well, but when you look at the table you will realize that this is due to a lack of data in general.
+There are only 9 total projects within this range which wouldn't be a large enough sample to accurately describe the success rate.

 - What are some other possible tables and/or graphs that we could create?